djscheuf/Playwright_Pattern_Example/README.md

 When you Init Playwright, it provides some out of the box examples.
 This spec shows how the out of the box pattern might be refactored into the TC-POM form.
 The supporting Context and POM can be found in the respective folders, under the `out-of-the-box` name.

+See the `refactor/ootb` branch for the commit sequence of refactoring.

+### Journeyman
+The Journeyman examples are executed on the 'A Journeyman's Travels' Blog.
+The sequence of commits will demonstract a more natural test development flow, starting with a GWT test case.

+See the `feat/journeyman` branch for commit sequences.